What is geo-blocking?

 Geo-blocking use cases

-The highest-profile use of geo-blocking is by streaming services, such as Netflix, Amazon Prime Video, Hulu and Disney+, to control access to online content.
-They have geo-blocking in place because they are streaming content under different pricing plans in different geographies or because the content is subject to different licensing agreements in different places.
+The highest-profile use of geo-blocking is by streaming services, such as Netflix, Amazon Prime Video, Hulu and Disney+, to control access to content.
+Geo-blocking is in place because they stream content under different pricing plans or have different licensing plans in different geographies.

-Some content streaming services have the right to show in some places and not in other places due to intellectual property and copyright laws.
-Some content they are forbidden by law from showing in some places as a matter of governmental censorship.
-Sometimes, they wish to, or are required to, show different versions of the content in different places.
-Similarly, in the world of DVDs and Blu-rays, there's been a long practice of region coding for the discs and players.
+Streaming services have the right to show in some places but not others due to intellectual property and copyright laws.
+Some content is forbidden by law to show as a matter of governmental censorship in some places.
+Sometimes, they wish to -- or are required to -- show different versions of the content.
+Similarly, DVDs and Blu-rays have a long history of region coding for the discs and players.

-In and of itself, geo-blocking is quite effective.
-Online content and retail companies have succeeded at partitioning the internet in this fashion to control what users pay based on where they are and limiting who has access to what.
+Geo-blocking is quite effective.
+Online content and retail companies partition the internet in this fashion to control what users pay based on their location and limit who has access to what resources.

 The fundamental effectiveness of geo-blocking has spawned a variety of efforts and methods for bypassing it.